Windecker Industries

 Windecker Industries was an American aircraft manufacturer founded in 1962 as Windecker Research in Midland, Texas, by Leo Windecker, a dentist from Lake Jackson, Texas.
-In 1969, Windecker won Federal Aviation Administration (FAA) certification for the first-ever all-composite (fiberglass epoxy resin) airplane, the single-engine Windecker Eagle.
+In 1969, Windecker won Federal Aviation Administration (FAA) certification for the first all-composite (fiberglass epoxy resin) airplane, the single-engine Windecker Eagle.

 Early flight testing

 Initial tests of composite wings on conventional airplane bodies began in 1958.
 Full FAA-supervised structural and flight testing began in 1961.
 In 1965, the company delivered a pair of composite wings to Cessna Aircraft Company, where they were subjected to structural and flight testing on a Cessna 182.
-Results proved promising, so the company built an experimental prototype of all-composite aircraft, the Windecker ACX-7 Eagle.
-Designed by Dr. Leo Windecker and his wife, Dr. Fairfax Windecker (also a dentist), the aircraft was molded from a unidirectional fiberglass called Fibaloy.
+Following promising initial results, the company built an experimental prototype of all-composite aircraft, the Windecker ACX-7 Eagle.
+Designed by Windecker and his wife, Dr. Fairfax Windecker (also a dentist), the aircraft was molded from a unidirectional fiberglass called Fibaloy.
 The fuselage was made in two halves in full-size female molds and joined on the centerline, much as a model kit might be assembled; the wings were full-core foam around a tubular fiberglass fuel tank, with wing skins formed in full-size female molds.
 The first prototype, constructed in the Midland research center, flew in October 1967.